 What is it the client desires as an outcome?
 If life and career could be better, the way you desire 9 – 12 months out, what would be happening?
 What would you be doing?
 What would it look like?
 What would it feel like?

 2.)
-We survey the terrain together to hone in on the Experience and Needs
+We survey the terrain together to hone in on the Experience, Needs and Opportunities

 - Career and experience history, experiences, gravitational points, ups and downs